Pool robots are now more common, but there are many things you need to know before you splash the cash.

 Robot pool skimmers

-We have tested two robot pool skimmers, and both follow similar design cues.
+We have tested four robot pool skimmers, and these follow similar design cues.
 As we test more skimmers, we will add more information.
-The two have solar panels for all-day use.
+Two have solar panels for all-day use.

 CyberShack’s view: Pool Robots deserve a second look because they are terrific when they work for you